danhtaihoang/hidden-variable/sphinx/conclusion.rst

 The peformace of FEM is significantly better than other existing methods.

-Application of FEM in analyzing recording neuronal activity and stock market data are shown in our paper (Ref).
+Application of FEM in analyzing of recording neuronal activity and stock market data are shown in our paper (Ref).